InfoCorsair/Capybaras/mongo/README.txt

       website.
     - Author: Jesse Johnsen and Anna Fox

-  * test_recipe.txt
-    - This text file contains a default recipe (WITH STEPS) in the format it should appear on the website when selected.
-    - Author: Jesse Johnsen

   * measurement.py
     - This Python script takes an ingredient name and returns the measurement type (Weight, Amount, or Volume).